boazsegev/plezi-website/docs/guides/json-autodispatch.html.md

             end
             # this will write a JSON response for both
             # AJAJ and Websockets
             {event: :connection, token: "token"}.to_json
         end
+        # This is a more idiomatic way to unify the AJAJ and Websocket API
+        def auth3 msg = nil
+            msg ||= params
+            {event: :connection, token: "token"}.to_json
+        end
     ```